 This paper introduces a concrete relation between genus zero closed Gromov--Witten invariants of Calabi--Yau threefolds and genus zero open Gromov--Witten invariants of a Lagrangian $A$-brane in the same threefold.

-Symplectic cutting is a natural operation that decomposes a symplectic manifold $(X,\omega)$ with a Hamiltonian $U(1)$ action into two pieces glued along the invariant divisor.
+Symplectic cutting is a natural operation that decomposes a symplectic manifold $(X,\omega)$ with a Hamiltonian $U(1)$ action into two pieces glued along an invariant divisor.
 In this paper we study a quantum uplift of the cut construction defined in terms of equivariant gauged linear sigma models.
 The nexus between closed and open Gromov--Witten invariants is a quantum Lebesgue measure associated to a choice of cut, that we introduce and study.
-Integration of this measure recovers the equivariant quantum volume of the whole CY3, thereby encoding closed GW invariants.
-Conversely, the monodromies of the quantum measure around cycles in K\"ahler moduli space encode open GW invariants of a Lagrangian $A$-brane associated to the cut.
+Integration of this measure recovers the equivariant quantum volume of the whole CY3, thereby encoding closed Gromov--Witten invariants.
+Conversely, the monodromies of the quantum measure around cycles in K\"ahler moduli space encode open Gromov--Witten invariants of a Lagrangian $A$-brane associated to the cut.

 Both in the closed and the open string sector we find a remarkable interplay between worldsheet instantons and semiclassical volumes regularized by equivariance.
 This leads to equivariant generating functions of GW invariants that extend smoothly across the entire moduli space, and which provide a unifying description of standard GW potentials.
 The latter are recovered in the non-equivariant limit in each of the different phases of the geometry.